Vera Chirwa: Political career

-She became Nyasaland's first female lawyer, and was a founding member of the Malawi Congress Party in 1959.
+She became Nyasaland's first woman lawyer, and was a founding member of the Malawi Congress Party in 1959.

 After Nyasaland gained self-government in 1961 and became the independent state of Malawi two years later, Orton Chirwa, Vera's husband, became a senior figure in the new government as Minister of Justice and Attorney General.

 After having a falling out with Kamuzu Banda, Chirwa and her husband were declared enemies of the state.

 Exile and capture

 The couple were forced into exile in Tanzania a few weeks later by Banda.
 They lived in Tanzania, but traveled to Zambia, Great Britain and the United States of America.

 On Christmas Eve 1981, Vera and Orton Chirwa were kidnapped in the East of Zambia by Malawi security forces and taken back to Malawi to face charges of high treason.